Mausam (2011 film): Plot

-Harry is later deployed to the Adampur Air Base (Gwalior Air Base in reality), where he is attached with No. 7 Squadron "Battleaxes".
-Aayat goes to Ahmedabad and from there returns to London.
+Harry is later deployed to the Adampur Air Base (Gwalior Air Base in reality), where he is attached to No. 7 Squadron "Battleaxes."
+Aayat goes to Ahmedabad and from there returns to Edinburgh, Scotland.

-In order to dislodge the enemy from Tiger Hill, Indian Air Force resorts to heavy aerial bombardment.
+In order to dislodge the enemy from Tiger Hill, the Indian Air Force resorts to heavy aerial bombardment.
 Harry is selected to lead a special bombing mission over Tiger Hill.
-The mission is successful but Harry's aircraft malfunctions, causing him to crash-land.
+The mission is successful, but Harry's aircraft malfunctions, causing him to crash land.
 Harry's left arm becomes semi-paralyzed, requiring two months to recover.

-Aayat, meanwhile, has left London.
+Aayat, meanwhile, has left Scotland.
 She stays with Akram, a family friend's son, in New York, while her aunt has returned to Ahmedabad.
 Two months later, while Harry is in Switzerland for the birth of his nephew, he is convinced by Pammo not to let go of Aayat.
 He goes in search of her and realizes that she is in New York.
-However while travelling in a train in Switzerland, Harry spots Aayat with Akram and his son.
-Mistakenly believing that Aayat is married, he begins to feel that all hope is lost, and decides to completely forget her.
+However, while travelling in a train in Switzerland, Harry spots Aayat with Akram and his son.
+Mistakenly believing that Aayat is married, he begins to feel that all hope is lost and decides to completely forget her.

-Terrorists bomb New York WTC Towers on 11 September 2001.
-As a result of these attacks there is a sudden surge in hate crimes against Muslims in USA and Europe, prompting Akram and Aayat to return to Ahmedabad.
+Terrorists destroy the World Trade Center on 11 September 2001.
+As a result of these attacks, there is a sudden surge in hate crimes against Muslims in the USA and Europe, prompting Akram and Aayat to return to Ahmedabad.
 Coincidentally, Harry is also in Ahmedabad for his friend's wedding.
 Aayat decides to forget Harry and marry Akram.
-However, in 2002 when the wedding is about to take place, Ahmedabad is engulfed in riots.
+However, in 2002, when the wedding is about to take place, Ahmedabad is engulfed in riots.
 Aayat runs for her safety and is saved by Harry, who is also hiding.
 Harry and Aayat wait until the rioters leave, but they are accidentally spotted and attacked.
 Harry and Aayat run into a blazing fire, where they rescue a horse and a baby girl.
 Aayat laments their fate, but Harry convinces her to forget the past and see the brighter future.

-In the epilogue it is revealed that, Harry and Aayat get married, they adopt the baby girl, and they themselves are expecting a child.
+In the epilogue, it is revealed that Harry and Aayat get married, they adopt the baby girl, and they themselves are expecting a child.